 “Student Women Embracing Equality at Tulane (SWEET) is the Tulane University student organization for lesbian, bisexual, queer, questioning, and trans women.
 It’s a safe place for queer women to meet and discuss issues, plan fun social and fundraising activities, and volunteer at events to give back to the New Orleans’ LGBTIQA community.
 New members and Loyola students always welcome.”

-12-2 pm: Wednesdays With The O!
-(LBC Suite G04, weekly) Come take a mid-week break, relax, and enjoy good company and free food.
+This weekly social, with free food, happens every Wednesday.
+Come take a mid-week break, relax, and enjoy good company and free food.
 Hosted by the O (Office for Gender and Sexual Diversity / Office of Multicultural Affairs / Religious Life).

 New and returning members welcome!!!
 “Founded in 1972, the Queer Student Alliance (QSA) is the oldest, continuously-operating LGBTIQA organization in the state of Louisiana.
 (The organization has been run under the names Gay, GALA, BiGALA, and most recently, MOSAIC.)
 We are an alliance that embraces the similarities and differences of all people: gay, lesbian, straight, a/pan/bi/poly/sexual, and transgender.
 As a group, we seek to promote awareness, tolerance, equality, and compassion in order to cultivate a healthy environment for all individuals at Tulane.
 We provide an open forum for discussion in a safe, nurturing environment, and facilitate fun and enriching social activities for all Tulane students.
 Whether you identify as gay, straight, trans*, lesbian, GNC, or anything at all, know that you are always welcome to come to our meetings.